DSACMS/npd/flyway/README.md

 For local development, Flyway will check to see if any migrations need to be performed (updating the database accordingly) on `docker compose up`.

-## Inserts
+## Reference_Data

-This directory contains repeatable migrations that add fixture data.
+This directory contains repeatable migrations that add reference fixture data.
 These are also implemented valid SQL statements.
 Repeatable migrations have a different naming scheme:

 ```bash
 R__<describe-the-sample-data>.sql
 ```

+## Local_Dev
+Repeatable migrations are provided to load sample data and test data for local development.
+These hould not be run against production systems.

 ## Reference